PDF417/pdf417-android/README.md

     @TargetApi(23)
     public void onCameraPermissionDenied() {
     	/**
-    	 * Called on Android 6.0 and newer if camera permission is not given
+    	 * Called in Android 6.0 and newer if camera permission is not given
     	 * by user.
 You should request permission from user to access camera.
     	 */
     	 requestPermissions(new String[]{Manifest.permission.CAMERA}, PERMISSION_CAMERA_REQUEST_CODE);